ChiaraVanni/functional_validation/README.md

 ## Functional validation

-Validation of clusters that has been functionally annotated to Pfam domains
+Validation of clusters annotated to Pfam domains, in terms of intra-cluster functional homogeneity.

 #### Scheme of the validation